Event Recap: Pilsen Mural Rhetorical Tour

 The tour explored how, as a collective, the murals across Pilsen resist “terminal narratives” that situate Indigenous cultures as relics of the past; rather, they illustrate the ongoing importance of Indigenous culture both in Latin America and in the new spaces, like Pilsen, where many Latin American migrants have made their homes.

-Additional sites included the 18th Street Frida Kahlo Mural, the home of Hector Duarte, the Declaration of Immigration Mural, the mosaics of Peter Cooper Dual Language Academy, and the National Museum of Mexican Art
+Additional sites included the 18th Street Frida Kahlo mural, the home of Hector Duarte, the Declaration of Immigration mural, the Peter Cooper Dual Language Academy mosaics, and the National Museum of Mexican Art

 One comment